October 9, 2022

 - Currently (when I am writing this article), there is no limit to the number of events that your property can collect (however, keep in mind that sampling can still kick in)

-Even though some limits are higher, there are new limits introduced (e.g. the length of the event name, parameter value, etc.).
+Even though some limits are higher, new limits are introduced (e.g. the length of the event name, parameter value, etc.).
 So keep an eye on them.

 #20.
 More customizable interface

-The left navigation and standard reports can be modified to better meet your business needs.
+The left navigation and standard reports can be modified to meet your business needs better.
 That is possible with report customization and library.

 #21.
 Reporting identity